 In the digital age, we often forget the correct way to address an envelope.
 Using the right format ensures smooth mail delivery and helps Royal Mail's staff and machines process millions of letters efficiently every day.

-How to address an envelope
+How to address your envelope:

 What about stamps?

-Stamps and PPIs (Printed Postage Impressions) are always positioned at the top right corner on the front of an envelope
+Stamps and PPIs (Printed Postage Impressions) are always positioned at the top right corner on the front of an envelope.

 Should I include a return address?

-helpful!
-For more tips check our blog
+For more tips, visit our blog regularly.
+Thank you!